TiagoSD22/multi-cloud-image-builder-simulation/README.md

 ## 🎛️ Customization

-### Modifying the Chef Recipe
+### Modifying the Installation Script
-Edit `cookbooks/nginx/recipes/default.rb` to customize the NGINX installation and configuration.
+Edit `scripts/install_nginx.sh` to customize the NGINX installation and configuration.

 ### Changing the Welcome Page
-Modify `cookbooks/nginx/templates/index.html.erb` to customize the default webpage.
+Modify the HTML content in `scripts/install_nginx.sh` to customize the default webpage.

 ### NGINX Configuration
-Update `cookbooks/nginx/templates/default.erb` to modify NGINX server configuration.
+Update the server configuration block in `scripts/install_nginx.sh` to modify NGINX server settings.

 ## 🔍 Troubleshooting